yoasyo25/ruby-submissions/1705-b/4module/quantified_self/nick_chantal.md

 - **Meets Expectations**
 - Below Expectations

+Note: We did our best to follow OO concepts and good coding style in the timeframe we had.

 ### Git Workflow

 The team uses master for production, uses feature branches for small groups of cards, and has a pull request for each feature with good context and conversation.
 Developers that aren't on the team have commented on PRs.